 1 lb Beef chuck (cut each beef chuck piece into quarters)

-2-3 tbsp flour enough to coat the beef
+2-3 tablespoon flour enough to coat the beef

 1 can diced tomato